Skip to content

 The hexagon leaves its mark on the world of jewelry

 France has always left its mark on jewelry.
-But our title evokes the geometric shape , and not our beautiful country.
-Indeed, the love affair of jewelers for the Art Deco style shows no sign of slowing down.
-The proliferation of the hexagon on recent designs of luxury jewelry is perfect proof of this.
+But our title evokes the geometric shape , not our beautiful country.
+Indeed, jewelers' love affair with the Art Deco style shows no sign of slowing down.
+The proliferation of the French language in recent luxury jewelry designs is perfect proof of this.

 Hexagonal jewelry: the trend is accelerating

-Hexagonal motifs or stones cut in the shape of a hexagon are increasingly seen in luxury jewelry for 2023.
-Natalie Wansbrough-Jones, a London-based stylist who has worked for Elle and Grazia magazines, called the hexagon an unusual shape that lends itself to “ really artistic and quite architectural ” jewelry.
-The shape, she said, has been particularly embraced by jewelers who are “ quite creative .”
+Hexagonal motifs or stones cut in the shape of a hexagon are increasingly present in luxury jewelry for 2023.
+Natalie Wansbrough-Jones, a London-based stylist who has worked for Elle and Grazia magazines, called the hexagon an unusual shape that lends itself to creating jewelry that is “ really artistic and quite architectural .”
+The shape, she says, has been particularly embraced by jewelers who are “ quite creative .”

-Hexagon jewelry has a playful style, she told the NYT, and gives it a new dimension.
-This summer, the hexagon was a centerpiece of Gucci’s high jewelry collection: its iconic horsebit (celebrating its 70th anniversary) was interwoven with geometric shapes, including the hexagon, on rings, necklaces and single and double bracelets in yellow gold.
+Jewelry with hexagons has a playful style, she told the NYT, and gives them a new dimension.
+This summer, the hexagon was a central piece in Gucci's high jewelry collection: its iconic horsebit (celebrating its 70th anniversary) was interwoven with geometric shapes, including the hexagon, on rings, necklaces, and single or double bracelets in yellow gold.

 Chaumet Jewelry: Pioneer in the Use of the Hexagon

-For over a decade, the hexagon has been the cornerstone of Chaumet’s Bee My Love jewelry collection.
-It’s a natural fit, given that a honeycomb is composed of hexagonal cells .
-In 2021, the house took it one step further by creating its own exclusive hexagonal cut, the Impératrice cut .
+For over a decade, the hexagon has been the cornerstone of Chaumet's Bee My Love jewelry collection.
+It's a natural fit, given that a honeycomb is composed of hexagonal cells .
+In 2021, the house further cemented its claim by creating its own exclusive hexagonal cut, the Impératrice cut .

 We thought: let’s go back to our roots, to the heart of what makes Chaumet a jeweler, ” said Jean-Marc Mansvelt , CEO of Chaumet.
 These origins are metal and stones, especially diamonds .
 The Empress cut has 88 facets .
 It therefore produces more light and reflections than other cuts.
 For comparison, a brilliant-cut diamond has 57 facets.

-The Empress cut is now a staple in the entire Bee My Love jewelry collection.
-Chaumet's exclusive cut is also featured in the house's high jewelry creations, including Le Jardin de Chaumet , presented this summer 2023.
+The Impératrice cut is now a staple of the entire Bee My Love jewelry collection.
+Chaumet's exclusive cut is also featured in the house's fine jewelry creations, including Le Jardin de Chaumet , presented this summer 2023.

 The hexagon, a shape with a spiritual dimension

-In addition to the symmetry of the hexagon, some jewelers like its spiritual dimension .
-Krishna Choudhary is a 10th generation jeweler and founder of the Indian house Santi .
+In addition to the symmetry of the hexagon, some jewelers appreciate its spiritual dimension .
+Krishna Choudhary is a 10th-generation jeweler and founder of the Indian house Santi .
 In Indian culture, the hexagon is a symbol of sacred geometry .
 It is found in temples and used for spiritual rites.

 It signifies the union of feminine and masculine energies, ” he explained.
-Mr. Choudhary recently exploited the shape in a ring set with an antique hexagonal emerald surrounded by six hexagonal diamonds , all presented on a platinum band paved with diamonds.
-Goldsmith Sabine Roemer said she appreciated the hexagon’s “ symbol of unity and balance .”
+Mr. Choudhary recently exploited this shape in a ring set with an antique hexagonal emerald surrounded by six hexagonal diamonds , all presented on a platinum band paved with diamonds.
+Goldsmith Sabine Roemer said she appreciates the hexagon’s “ symbol of unity and balance .”

-British jeweler Graff has also experimented with Art Deco jewelry.
-Its Laurence Graff Signature line of diamond pendants uses round brilliant-cut diamonds in hexagonal settings.
+British jeweler Graff also experimented with Art Deco jewelry.
+His Laurence Graff Signature line of diamond pendants uses round brilliant-cut diamonds in hexagonal settings.

 Most read